godatadriven/godatadriven-blog/content/neo4j-ha.md

 </div>

 ### Prepare the Raspberry
 Before we can create a Neo4j cluster on Raspberry Pi's we need to install Raspbian OS.
 You can follow [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/).
 After this you can boot the raspberry and configure some basic things on the py with the ```sudo raspi-config``` command.
-Things you proberbly want to configure are:
+Things you probably want to configure are:

 - hostname
 - expand the filesystem (by default the partition will only be 2GB)